WojciechMatuszewski/programming-notes/web/react/joy-of-react.md

 - **Mind the _strict mode_**!
 In _strict mode_ the `useEffect` will fire twice.

+  - Keep in mind that _strict mode_ is not re-creating components.
+It will re-run functions multiple times without changing the _component instance_.

+    - This is why it is not really possible to simulate it.
+You would need access to React internals.

 - **Before using `useEffect`** try to put the logic you would normally put there **into the event handler, if that is possible**.

   - Of course, **if there are multiple places where the state changes, you should consider `useEffect`**.